Webflow vs WordPress for Startups: Which Is Better in 2026?

 WordPress looks cheap at first.
 But costs grow fast.
 Premium plugins, security tools, developer maintenance, and hosting add up.
 Many businesses end up spending between $500 and $1,500+ per year on a "free" platform.

 Webflow pricing is clear.
-A CMS plan starts around $23 per month, billed annually.
-Hosting is included.
+The Core plan starts at $19 per month, billed annually hosting included.
 Fewer surprises.

 10 Reasons Startups Are Choosing Webflow